BLCM/bl3mods/Apocalyptech/mod_testing_mods/no_cryo_penalty/README.md

 ===============

 Gets rid of the movement penalty you'd otherwise suffer when a cryo effect is applied to your character.
+It also allows you to slide while frozen.

 This is obviously rather cheaty!
 I'm using it myself just for mod-testing purposes, but you do you.  :)

 Changelog
 =========

+**v1.1.0** - Mar 19, 2021
+ * Also allow sliding while frozen

 **v1.0.0** - Mar 18, 2021
  * Initial release